swiss-seismological-service/scrtdd/README.md

 ### 3.2 Eval-xcorr command

-A more sophisticated method for evaluating the settings is the `--eval-xcorr` command (here we use `--verbosity=2` because the statistics are printed at this log level, useful to avoid being overwhelmed by too much information):
+A more sophisticated method for evaluating the settings is the `--eval-xcorr` command (here we use `--verbosity=2` because the statistics are printed at this log level, useful to avoid being overwhelmed by too much information).

+`--eval-xcorr` allows to see how many phases have been cross-correlated (`#pha`), how many succeffully (`pha good CC`,  correlation coefficient above the configured threshold), the average correlation coefficient (`coeff`), the average number of good matches per phases (`goodCC/ph`) and the average pick time difference detected by the cross-correlation (`time-diff`).
+Whenever sensible it is also indicated the Mean Absolte Deviation of the value (`+/-`).

+It is especially interesting to compare the results before/after the catalog has been relocated.
+The new statistics should show better performance for events close to each others and gradually worsen with increasing inter-event distance.
+That is an indirect measure of the quality of the relocation as explained in Waldhauser & Ellsworth's paper.

 ```
 scrtdd --eval-xcorr profileName --verbosity=2 --console=1